Chloroquine or Hydroxychloroquine

-- The dose and duration of administration of hydroxychloroquine and azithromycin are not included in the report.
+- The dose and duration of administration for hydroxychloroquine and azithromycin were not included in the report.
 Patients were included if they received a single dose of either or both drugs.

 - Propensity score adjustment was used to account for differences between the groups, but the possibility of residual confounding cannot be excluded as patients who were more ill may have been more likely to receive hydroxychloroquine.

 - No imaging data were presented; severity of chest X-ray findings could predict worse outcomes.